Great to have you with us, my friends, on Friday, live from the Southern Command in sunny South Florida.

 Get rid of the third-party payer.

-Re-establish a relationship between the product or service and the consumer, the customer paying for it.
+Reestablish a relationship between the product or service and the consumer, the customer paying for it.

 And if there's no third party, I'll guarantee you it'll be priced in such a way that people can afford it.

-A business will not stay in business.
+A business will not stay in business if it charges prices nobody can pay.

 Well, the health industry charges prices nobody can pay, but that's okay because somebody makes the payment.